13pathak/AI-Popup-Infopedia/readme.md

-Here is a comprehensive `readme.md` file for your extension, detailing all the features you've built.

----

 # AI Context Helper

 **AI Context Helper** is a browser extension that gives you instant, AI-powered explanations for any word or concept you select on the web.
 Get definitions from powerful online models like Gemini or connect to your own local Ollama server for 100% offline use.